- The first steps to creating a MailChimp account

 Basically, the most necessary thing which you have to do is to generate the API key and get your Audience ID number to connect your MailChimp audiences with your website.

+Follow this link to open the API Keys page of your account.
 Scroll down and click the “Create A Key” button.

 Right-click the API key and copy it to the clipboard.
 Now you’ve got the key to use on your site.

 Finding out the MailChimp Audience ID

 To find out the MailChimp Audience ID navigate to the Audience page in the toolbar.

 Click on the “Manage Audience” button, and choose the “Settings” option from the dropdown.